 - Build your inbound marketing strategy.
 With your general goals in mind and current efforts benchmarked, now is the time to outline how inbound marketing will help achieve those goals.

-- Publish / Promote / Test.
-Make sure you’ve documented how you intend to do all three of these so during your inbound marketing campaign, your publishing schedule stays on track and you’re always learning from what you’ve created.
+- Publish, promote and test.
+Make sure you’ve documented how you intend to do all three of these.
+It will help you stay on track with your publishing schedule and continually learn from what you’ve created.

-The answer depends on a few factors that will be unique to your business and industry.
-It mainly hinges on the level of competition you’re up against, the goals of your inbound marketing strategy, and the time you can commit to creating and publishing content.
+Frequency of posting on social media and publishing website content hinges on the level of competition you’re up against, the goals of your inbound marketing strategy, and the time you can commit to creating and publishing content.

-A big reminder – inbound marketing isn’t a hack for easy gains.
-It’s a long-term play that, with time and patience, pays off with better relationships, more repeat customers and higher quality leads than traditional outbound selling.
-The sooner you get started, and inbound marketing becomes a part of your sales process, the quicker you will see the results.
+Though some channels have faster results than others, inbound marketing isn’t a hack for easy gains.
+It’s a long-term play that, with time and patience, pays off by providing better business relationships, more repeat customers and higher quality leads than traditional outbound selling.
+The sooner you get started, the quicker you will see the results.